 - A. Conductors - 1.
-Wire and cabling shall be as recommended by WPS and all wire and cabling shall be installed in an enclosed conduit and raceway system. - 2.
-Microphone and speaker wire shall not be run in the same conduit - 3.
-After installation and before termination, all wiring and cabling shall be checked and tested to insure there are no grounds, opens or shorts on any conductors or shields. - 4.
+Wire and cabling shall be as recommended by WPS and all wire and cabling shall be installed in an enclosed conduit and or raceway system. - 2.
+Microphone cabling shall be WP 452 or Beldon 8451 cable shall be used for all microphone cabling. - 3.
+Microphone and speaker wire shall not be run in the same conduit. - 4.
+Microphone cabling shall not be spliced. - 5.
+After installation and before termination, all wiring and cabling shall be checked and tested to insure there are no grounds, opens or shorts on any conductors or shields. - 6.
 Visually inspect wire for faulty insulation prior to installation.
-Protect cable ends at all times with acceptable end caps except during termination. - 5.
-Connection of new work to existing work or equipment must be performed by WPS. - 6.
-During construction if existing work must be removed/disconnected this work shall be performed by WPS - 7.
+Protect cable ends at all times with acceptable end caps except during termination. - 7.
+Connection of new work to existing work or equipment must be performed by WPS. - 8.
+During construction if existing work must be removed/disconnected this work shall be performed by WPS. - 9.
 Installation of conductors shall comply with any of the methods listed in NFPA 72 Chapters 6.9.10.4.1, 4.2 and 4.3 for survivability.
 Coordination with WPS is essential to insure conductor compatibility with system components. - B. Field Quality Control - 1.
-Coordinate all final terminations to PA system equipment with WPS. - 2.
-Perform all tests on new conductors prior to contacting WPS. - 3.
-Coordinate all final equipment and system testing and demonstration with WPS, OT Engineer and the Fire Marshall.
+Coordinate all final terminations to PA system equipment with WPS.

-4. All connection points to the PA system shall be at existing Paging Access Points (PAP).
+- 2. Perform all tests on new conductors prior to contacting WPS. - 3.
+Coordinate all final equipment and system testing and demonstration with WPS, OT Engineer and the Fire Marshal. - 4.
+All connection points to the PA system shall be at existing Paging Access Points (PAP).
 If insufficient facilities exist, the current facilities shall be expanded to accommodate new work or the creation of a new PAP shall be created at the sole discretion of the OT Engineer.